srguiwiz/adj-js/README.md

 The original purpose of the Adj framework has been to facilitate creation and long term maintenance of system diagrams.
 Adj has been designed specifically for diagrams of large complexity.
-Other uses are possible and are expected.
+Quite unrelated uses are expected.

 Start by reading the User Guide at **user-docs/index.html**, also [online here](http://srguiwiz.github.com/adj-js/user-docs/).